 The Problem with Bicycle HelmetsHelmet_mosaic

-To adjust your perspective on the dangers of bicycling, be sure to take this fun Bicycle Safety Quiz.
+To adjust your perspective take this fun Bicycle Safety Quiz.

-Please understand that we support people who want to wear helmets and even encouraging the use of helmets if it helps certain bicyclists bicycle more often.
-We simply expect the reasoning behind wearing helmets to be factual so that people who choose to wear a helmet understand the limit of safety that helmet will provide them.
+We support people who want to wear a helmet especially if it helps them choose to bicycle more often.
+But people who choose to wear a helmet need to understand the limit of safety that helmet will provide them.
 Combining this understanding with the facts about how safe bicycling truly is will do wonders for efforts to increase bicycling.

 These graphs help show why the hysteria over bicycle helmets is so absurd: